 Ultimately, this project seeks to raise public awareness about the value of stairs to Hong Kong’s history, its everyday life, and its continuance as a liveable city.
 As key components of a rich, walkable pedestrian environment which occupies steep topography, the physical and social life of stairways needs to be documented, recorded and celebrated, both to increase the likelihood of their protection, and to contribute to a broader historical archive of the continuing development of the city.
 The Hong Kong Stair Archive captures a typology of infrastructure which has never been systematically or thoroughly researched in Hong Kong, despite their ubiquitous presence and absolute necessity in the efficient navigation of the city.

 ‘Hong Kong Stair Archive: Documenting the Walkable City’ was conceived and produced by Melissa Cate Christ with funding support from the Research Grants Council of the Hong Kong Special Administrative Region, China [Project No. (PolyU274002/14H) and from the Hong Kong Polytechnic University, including the School of Design and the Department of Land Surveying and Geo-Informatics.
-The exhibition portion of the project is supported by the Hong Kong Arts Development Council and Connecting Spaces Hong Kong – Zurich / ZHdK.
+The exhibition portion of the project was supported by the Hong Kong Arts Development Council and Connecting Spaces Hong Kong – Zurich / ZHdK.

 Current and past team members and volunteers include: Susanne Trumpf, Au Wing Yan, Adeline Chan Hok Ming, Adam Ching Hang Lam, Alec Hawley, Anson Wong, Adam Cox, Edited, Scott Dietrich, Max Willis, Tiago Patatas, Waiwai Chan, Nicci Ng, Robert Klugerman, Darcy Christ, Wang Wei Jia, Sa Ng, Gilles Vanderstocken, Anita Dawood, Eric Cheung Kat Fu, Stephanie Liu, Vien Sze Wing Yueng, Ellis Chik Li Lam, Jeffrey Ho Ka Kin, Desmond Fung Man Yiu, Haris Hiu Tung Wong, Jack Yuen Lok Him, Jeff Kung, Jeff Ng, Hazel Chan, Sharon So, Verena Leung, Kenny Chau and Put Hui.